 AHT is a critical metric for QA teams to track in order to help agents resolve customer service requests efficiently without sacrificing the quality of the customer’s experience.
-If your goal is to reduce AHT, it’s important to organize your tools, training, and tech before an agent answers a single call.
+If your goal is to reduce AHT, it’s important to organize your tools, customer service training, and tech before an agent answers a single call.

 But before we talk about specific ways to cut down your AHT, let’s cover the basics.

 Average Handle Time (AHT) is a customer service metric that indicates the average time it takes for a support agent to close a ticket, including hold time, call time, and necessary follow-ups.
 AHT is a common KPI for contact centers that want a tangible way to measure efficiency.

 Any interaction—whether via phone, email, chat, or social media—that’s drawn out longer than necessary is a low-quality one.
 On the flip side, you can’t have a quality customer service interaction if the customer feels like an agent is rushing them or cutting corners for the sake of closing a ticket.

 QA managers need to pay close attention to AHT because the stakes are high.
 Microsoft’s 2019 State of Global Customer Service Report notes that 61% of people have cut ties with a brand due to a poor customer service experience.
 And one of the most common causes of a poor customer experience is—you guessed it—sitting on hold.
 In fact, nearly 60% of people are frustrated with long hold times.

 You can’t improve what you don’t measure, which is especially true when it comes to how efficiently agents resolve customers’ questions.
 That’s where the AHT calculation comes in.